Ace of Base: 1995–1997: The Bridge

-Following the substantial success of the first album, the group were offered the chance to perform at Madison Square Garden in New York, and were asked to front brands such as Pepsi and Reebok in promotional campaigns, but after two years of travelling around the world to promote the first album, the band were too exhausted and declined all offers.
-Simultaneously, their various record companies around the world were demanding a second album promptly.
-To hasten the process, instead of Jonas and Ulf writing most of the album, each member was encouraged to submit their own tracks for consideration.
+Following the substantial success of their debut album, the group was offered the opportunity to perform at Madison Square Garden in New York and asked to represent brands such as Pepsi and Reebok in promotional campaigns.
+However, after two years of traveling the world to promote their first album, the band was too exhausted to accept any of these offers.
+Simultaneously, their various record companies worldwide were demanding a second album promptly.
+To expedite the process, instead of Jonas and Ulf writing most of the album, each member was encouraged to submit their own tracks for consideration.

-In the end, 17 tracks were chosen for the second album, titled The Bridge.
-It marked a considerable change of direction in sound; alongside the reggae and dance sounds that had made the group so popular were more experimental tracks and several ballads.
-The lead single, "Lucky Love", however, was a mainstream pop record, and was premiered in August 1995 at the World Championships in Athletics in Gothenburg.
-It debuted at No. 1 in Sweden upon release in October, becoming their first chart-topper in their homeland.
-It was also a top 20 hit across Europe, peaking at No. 1 in Finland, No. 2 in Denmark, No. 13 in Germany and No. 20 in the United Kingdom.
+Ultimately, 17 tracks were selected for the second album, titled The Bridge.
+This album marked a significant shift in sound; alongside the reggae and dance styles that had propelled the group to fame, it featured more experimental tracks and several ballads.
+The lead single, "Lucky Love," was a mainstream pop record that premiered in August 1995 at the World Championships in Athletics in Gothenburg.
+It debuted at No. 1 in Sweden upon its release in October, becoming their first chart-topper in their homeland.
+Additionally, it was a top 20 hit across Europe, peaking at No. 1 in Finland, No. 2 in Denmark, No. 13 in Germany, and No. 20 in the United Kingdom.